Sunken Garden Poetry

 - To join Hill-Stead’s poetry mailing list, contact Christine Petit (860.677.4787 ext.
 111 or firstname.lastname@example.org).

 - Hill-Stead is proud to make the Sunken Garden Poetry Festival accessible to all.
 Learn More.

 Poetry for Students and Teachers

-Out of the festival have grown competitions—including the Sunken Garden Poetry Prize and our high school student Fresh Voices Poetry Competition—year-round workshops and events, and an educational outreach program for high schools.
+Out of the festival have grown competitions—including the Sunken Garden Poetry Prize and our high school student Fresh Voices Poetry Competition—with year-round workshops and events.
 In addition, Hill-Stead has launched Theodate: An Online Poetry Journal, to feature original student compositions, particularly poetry produced through Hill-Stead educational programming and by those participating in the Fresh Voices student poetry competition.

 Theodate Pope Riddle and Poetry at Hill-Stead